Things To Know About Gassing up…

 Some brands or models have quirky gas tanks.
 Ski-Doo riders on any REV chassis or variation thereof quickly learn the trick.
 You can squeeze a few litres more in at every fill up by “burping” your sled.
 This involves almost filling the tank and then pushing down and up on the back end several times to release any trapped air, before topping up – kind of like burping a baby!
 This extra few litres can be the difference between making the next station or not.

 Despite getting better gas mileage today than ever before, my snowmobile fuelling tips include starting to look for gas when the tank’s about half empty.
-It’s hard to shake another adage that’s proved its value to me over the years: “Never pass gas!”
+It’s also hard to shake another adage that’s proved its value to me over the years: “Never pass gas!”
 This is especially true now that so many mom & pop stations are being squeezed out by the major gas companies or closing due to retirement.
 So the station that used to be there, may not be anymore.

 Besides, while riding any place unfamiliar, you never know where the next station is.
 And you can’t count on signs to find gas.
 It seems that more often than not, I see signs 10 or 15 km away, but none close to show exactly how to get there.
 In many rural areas, you also don’t know for sure whether that next station will be open on that day.
 Or by the time you arrive.
 Or has run out of fuel and awaits the next delivery.
 So why take the chance?